peoplelab/FramboJse_TestFW/README.md

 # FramboJse_TestFW
-It is an example of the framework developed by PeopleLab
+It is an example of the framework developed by PeopleLab.